 - Building relationships is a time-consuming thing to do – one that sometimes we are too busy to commit to.
 Rather than picking up the phone or walking to the next office, we send an email.
 Instead of taking time with colleagues to find out what’s happening in their world, we eat lunch alone at our desks.
 Taking the time to build genuine relationships will make your community of practice become self-sufficient; which by definition means PMO is more successful.

 A big part of securing your PMO future comes down to (in my view anyway) how you engage with your customers and audience.
-If you have people on side, they see more of the value you bring head-on because they are part of your journey.
-After all, no-one destroys what one helps to build.
+If you have people on your side, they see more of the value you bring head-on because they are part of your journey.
+After all, no one destroys what one helps to build.